initc3/ic3-website/content/accelerator.md

 5. ***<a href="https://prinx.io/">Prinx</a>*** is an exchange for tokenized pre-IPO shares.
 It buys shares from secondary markets, tokenizes the rights, and pools them on <a href="https://app.uniswap.org/">Uniswap</a>.

+If you want to get in touch with the teams, please fill out this short **<a href="https://docs.google.com/forms/d/1xPvsatKUwlEM2SaGJmgpavYH8ckmZbvyRLxI46QHWds/viewform?edit_requested=true">form</a>**!

  <!---
 ## Program Eligibility